Homotopy equivalence of spaces of metrics with invertible Dirac operator: Steps to prove Theorem

 \begin{proposition} Let $M^n$ and $\widetilde M^n$ be two closed spin manifolds of dimension $n\geq 3$ where $\widetilde{M}$ can be obtained from $M$ by a spin surgery of codimension $2\leq n-k\leq n-1$.
 Then $\mathcal{R}^{\text{inv}}(M)$ and $\mathcal{R}^{\text{inv}}(\widetilde M)$ are homotopy equivalent. \end{proposition}

-In this section we will explain the proof of this result.
+In this section we will explain the main points of the proof of this result.
 Longer proofs and constructions of auxiliary results in between are outsourced to Sections~\ref{pr:Riemf} to~\ref{sec:cup}.
 In Section~\ref{sec:mainthm} we will see how this result implies via standard bordism arguments our main theorem.

 Actually, we will also obtain a relative statement of Proposition~\ref{prop:main2}, since given any compact subset $A\subset M$ such that $M\setminus A$ contains the surgery sphere the constructions can be carried out such the metric does not change on $A$, see Proposition~\ref{prop:main3}.